 One fine day at the farmhouse in the midst of the construction undertaken as a part of the massive expansion of the property he came by and asked me if, as a matter of courtesy, I could cook something Russian that night.
-I could not deprive him of that pleasure so I came up with a very Slavic version of mücver – potato fritters.
+I could not deprive him of that pleasure, so I came up with a very Slavic version of mücver – potato fritters.
 You know, we, sons and daughters of the North, do not have the luxury of growing zucchini in such abundance to turn them into fritters, we are all about potatoes: come to my potluck dinner, my Mediterranean darling.

 What was supposed to me a meal for two appeared a dinner for eight.
 Ali Bay, Özgür’s father, appeared at the kitchen, saw me running around in the apron and asked, “What’s cooking?” and rubbed his hands with excitement. Özgür was checking on me now and then, “Do you need any help, dear?“, planting a kiss on my shoulder and leaving just to come back in a few minutes with the same question.
 In a very subtle way it became clear how the stakes were rising.
-It was my turn to show some culinary skills to the local community and prove that they have made right choice when considered me the official bride of the family.
+It was my turn to show some culinary skills to the local community and prove that they have made the right choice when considered me the official bride of the family.
 “At least the wedding car is ready“, Özgür joked referring to the car his friend borrowed for a wedding and returned back fully dressed in the flashy wedding veil, flower compositions and festive number plates.

-Adem, Zeliha Hanım’s assistant, was asked to help me in my food endeavor and I recalled the excitement when as a young strategy consultant I was eventually given “a resource to leverage”, a junior consultant to work with so I could handle larger responsibility and learn to delegate.
+Adem, Zeliha Hanım’s assistant, was asked to help me in my food endeavor, and I recalled the excitement when as a young strategy consultant, I was eventually given “a resource to leverage”, a junior consultant to work with, so I could handle larger responsibility and learn to delegate.
 Hey, I am becoming a big girl at the kitchen too!

 ..
 Zeliha Hanım turned the last batch of the fritters with the cooked side up to and said, “Ok, I am leaving“.
 She left me with the time and space to do the last touch to the food and proudly serve it.
-As I came to the table there were eight people already seated and anticipating the meal. Özgür put the last olive pit on his large plate where he had already laid out a big smiling face of olive pits as he was nibbling while waiting for the meal.
+As I came to the table, there were eight people already seated and anticipating the meal. Özgür put the last olive pit on his large plate where he had already laid out a big smiling face of olive pits as he was nibbling while waiting for the meal.
 Now, that’s the potluck – a patient boyfriend and his wise mother.

-Mücver, Turkish Zucchini Fritters Recipe
+Turkish Zucchini Fritters (Mücver)